 Whether you live in Victoria or are planning to spend Christmas in Victoria there are plenty of holiday events and things to do at Christmas.
-While some events have had to be cancelled and some might look a little different, there are still quite a few options around the city to make sure you are in the holiday spirit.
+From parades, to gingerbread competitions, there are so many fun-filled festive things to do in the city.

-When it comes to booking hotels for victoria at Christmas, this is definitely something that you will want to plan ahead for.
-Visiting Victoria is popular all year round and Christmas is a great time to get out and about in the city.
+When it comes to booking hotels for Victoria at Christmas, this is definitely something that you will want to plan ahead for.
+Visiting Victoria is popular all year round and Christmas is a popular time for visitors to enjoy the thousands of Christmas lights and embrace the Christmas spirit in the city.

 By the end of this post, you will have quite a few ideas for Christmas in Victoria as well as December events in the capital region.
 I will also include information on where to stay in Victoria at Christmas, the weather in Victoria in December and overall winter information if you have never visited the city before.

 The Best Things to Do in Victoria at Christmas

 There are quite a few events in December in Victoria to get locals and visitors into the holiday spirit.
 From light displays to holiday shopping, there is a range of activities for all ages.

 1. The Magic of Christmas at the Butchart Gardens

 One of the most popular Christmas events in Victoria, The Magic of Christmas at the Butchart Gardens is back for another holiday season.
 Take in The Gardens’ spectacular display of lights while indulging in copious amounts of hot chocolate.
 Wander the twelve days of Christmas display, festive greenery and spirit of Christmas vibes.

 Tickets: You can buy tickets on arrival or hop on a Butchart Gardens shuttle